dagger/dagger/docs/current/guides/128409-build-test-publish-php.md

 }
 ```

-The `publish()` method expects to source Docker Hub registry credentials from the host environment.
-It uses PHP's `getenv()` method to retrieve these credentials and then executes two GraphQL queries:
+The `publishImage()` method expects to source the registry address credentials from the host environment.
+It uses PHP's `getenv()` method to retrieve these details and then executes two GraphQL queries:

 1. The first query creates a Dagger secret to store the registry password, via the `setSecret()` API method.
-1. The second query authenticates and publishes the image to Docker Hub.
+1. The second query authenticates and publishes the image to the specified registry.
 It uses the `container.withRegistryAuth()` API method for authentication, and the `container.publish()` method for the publishing operation.
 The `container.publish()` method returns the address and hash for the published image.

 :::tip
 Using a Dagger secret for confidential information ensures that the information is never exposed in plaintext logs, in the filesystem of containers you're building, or in any cache.
 Dagger also automatically scrubs secrets from its various logs and output streams.
 This ensures that sensitive data does not leak - for example, in the event of a crash.
 [Learn more about secrets in Dagger](./723462-use-secrets.md).